Information for International Scholars

 If you teach during your stay at HSBI, you will have access to our learning management system ILIAS.
 ILIAS is a learning management system that allows you to connect with your students and share documents.
 To help you get started, we have created a brief introduction to ILIAS.
 If you have any questions, please contact the ILIAS service team at ilias@hsbi.de.

-Going to the doctor
+Going to the doctor’s

 Of course, we hope that you are healthy at all times.
-However, should you ever need medical help, you will find information in our handouts on how to visit a doctor in Germany and which clinics there are in Bielefeld, Minden and Gütersloh.
+However, should you ever need medical help, you will find information in our handouts on how to consult a doctor in Germany and which clinics there are in Bielefeld, Minden and Gütersloh.

 Learning German

-On this website, you find a variety of options for learning German in Bielefeld outside HSBI: German for work, German for parents, informal get-togethers or apps – there is something for everybody.
+On this website, you will find a variety of options for learning German in Bielefeld outside HSBI: German for work, German for parents, informal get-togethers or apps – there is something for everybody.
 Bielefeld’s community college (Volkshochschule or VHS for short) also offers courses.

 For technical terms in the field of higher education, HSBI’s university glossary can be helpful.

-In case you experience discrimination, harassment or violence, you will receive support from the Gender and Diversity Office of HSBI and can report discriminatory behaviour either through an anonymous online form, in person or by e-mail.
+In case you experience discrimination, harassment or violence, you will receive support from the HSBI’s Gender and Diversity Office and can report discriminatory behaviour either through an anonymous online form, in person or by e-mail.
 Our Welcome Center team, too, are always ready to lend an ear and will gladly support you within our possibilities.

 Before you depart